 About Selva

-Selva is a self-taught artist based in Melbourne who uses shapes, colours, and lines to create contemporary abstract paintings.
-He employs a naive, untutored approach.
+Selva Veeriah is a Melbourne-based artist who uses shapes, colours, and lines to make contemporary abstract paintings.

-Originally from Malaysia, Selva left his chosen profession for the love of making art.
-The colourful and playful paintings are intended to speak to the inner child in the audience.
+Originally from Malaysia, Selva left a professional career to pursue his passion for art.
+The colourful and playful paintings are intended to reach the inner child in the audience.

 Art Studio